Chaco Canyon, New Mexico

 Mason Cummings, TWS

 More oil and gas development in the region would worsen traffic, release more toxic pollution, disrupt visitor experiences, fuel climate change and lead to more frequent oil and gas leaks.
 And the stakes could be even higher.
-In 2016, a fracking site exploded and caught on fire near the Nageezi community, about 23 miles from Chaco Canyon.
+In 2016, a fracking site exploded and caught on fire near the community of Nageezi, about 23 miles from Chaco Canyon.
 Luckily, no one was hurt, but the fire burned for three days straight, and more than 50 residents had to be evacuated.

 Local communities and those similarly impacted by oil and gas development have been far from silent, calling for the protection of this culturally significant landscape.
-In fact, a recent public comment period for the withdrawal drew more than 160,000 public comments in support.
+In fact, a public comment period in 2023 for the withdrawal drew more than 160,000 public comments in support.

 In June of 2022, members of the All Pueblo Council of Governors traveled to Washington DC to urge the Biden administration to finalize protections for the sacred Chaco landscape.
 “My people know how special this landscape is, and how oil and gas development nearby puts all our traditions and cultures at risk,” said Randall Vicente, Governor of Acoma Pueblo in press statement following the trip.
 “Chaco is a sacred place for the Indigenous communities throughout the Southwest.”

-Last year, communities also rallied behind Senators Ben Ray Luján and Martin Heinrich, and Congresswomen Teresa Leger Fernández and Melanie Stansbury who introduced the Chaco Cultural Heritage Area Protection Act that we hope they will reintroduce this Congress to permanently protect public lands within 10 miles of Chaco Canyon from new oil and gas leasing.
+Just a few weeks ago, communities and advocates also rallied behind the reintroduction of the Chaco Cultural Heritage Area Protection Act, supported by the entire New Mexico congressional delegation, that will permanently protect public lands within 10 miles of Chaco Canyon from new oil and gas leasing.

 More drilling and fracking in the Greater Chaco landscape would disregard these persistent calls for conservation.